-Here we have presented a multi-shot target assembly for laser-plasma ion acceleration compatible with multi-hertz operation.
-The assembly consists of a 3D motorized rig, with one rotational and two linear stages that guarantee the shot-to-shot replenishing and positioning at laser focus of the target material, and a wheel target holder.
-The rotating wheel is capable of hosting more than 5000 targets and is designed to operate continuously at rates of up to 10 Hz.
+Here we have presented a multi-shot target assembly for laser-plasma ion acceleration compatible with multi-Hertz operation.
+The assembly consists of a three-dimensional motorised rig, with one rotational and two linear stages that guarantee the shot-to-shot replenishing and positioning at laser focus of the target material, and a wheel target holder.
+The rotating wheel is capable of hosting >5000 targets and